XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/finality-of-results.md

+---
+html: finality-of-results.html
+parent: transaction-basics.html
+blurb: Learn when the outcome of a transaction is final and immutable.
+---
 # Finality of Results

 The order in which transactions apply to the consensus [ledger](ledgers.html) is not final until a ledger is closed and the exact transaction set is approved by the [consensus process](intro-to-consensus.html).
 A transaction that succeeded initially could still fail, and a transaction that failed initially could still succeed.
 Additionally, a transaction that was rejected by the consensus process in one round could achieve consensus in a later round.